turbot/terraform-provider-turbot/website/docs/d/control.html.markdown

 * `type` - (Optional) The type of the control.
 * `resource` - (Optional) The unique identifier of the resource which the control is targeting.

-**Note:** You must specify either the control id or the control type uri AND the resource.
+**Note:** You must specify either the control id or the control type AND the resource.
 ## Attributes Reference

 * `state` - The state of the control.